mathworks/jenkins-matlab-plugin/README.md

 ![image](https://user-images.githubusercontent.com/47204011/62458632-0e586a00-b79b-11e9-8611-3671adb8c289.png)

-As in a freestyle project, a multi-configuration project requires you to specify the location where MATLAB is installed as well as the test execution mode.
-You should also add user-defined axes in the configuration matrix to specify the duplicating build steps.
+As in a freestyle project, you can run your tests in automatic or custom mode within a multi-configuration project.
+The configuration requires you to specify the location where MATLAB is installed as well as the test execution mode.
+You should also add user-defined axes in the **Configuration Matrix** to specify the duplicating build steps.

 ### Option 1: Multi-Configuration Project with Automatic Test Mode

 To configure the plugin for a matrix build where tests run automatically in multiple MATLAB versions, create a multi-configuration project and follow these steps.

 1) Add a user-defined axis in the **Configuration Matrix** to represent the MATLAB versions in the build.
 Specify the name of the axis in the **Name** field and its values in the **Values** field.
 Separate the elements in the **Values** field with a space.
+In this example, four MATLAB versions are specified, which will be used to run the same set of tests.

 ![image](https://user-images.githubusercontent.com/47204011/62603081-c2c8cc00-b912-11e9-83a4-c5462f58f607.png)

-In this example, four MATLAB versions are specified, which will be used to run the same set of tests.

 2) In the **Run MATLAB Tests** section of the project, include the user-defined axis name in the **MATLAB root** field to specify the locations where MATLAB is installed.
 In this example, **$VERSION** will be replaced by one axis value per build step.

 ![image](https://user-images.githubusercontent.com/47204011/62459137-3c8a7980-b79c-11e9-9bee-305b4cabfd42.png)

-As in a freestyle project, you can select test artifact check boxes when tests run automatically.
+You can select the test artifact check boxes when tests run automatically.
 Once you have made your selections, save your settings and run the build.

-### Option 2: Multi-Configuration Project with Automatic Test Mode
+### Option 2: Multi-Configuration Project with Custom Test Mode

 To configure the matrix build where you can customize the MATLAB test execution, create a multi-configuration project and follow these steps.

-1) Add a user-defined axis in the **Configuration Matrix** to represent the MATLAB releases in the build.
+1) Add a user-defined axis in the **Configuration Matrix** to represent the MATLAB versions in the build.

 ![image](https://user-images.githubusercontent.com/47204011/62603081-c2c8cc00-b912-11e9-83a4-c5462f58f607.png)

-2) Add another user-defined axis with the **Add axis** button.
+2) Add another user-defined axis using the **Add axis** button.
 In this example, the **TEST_TAG** axis specifies the possible test tags for a group of test elements.

 ![image](https://user-images.githubusercontent.com/47204011/62517774-b6c30880-b845-11e9-86a0-8344a281fb27.png)